-Most people when they visit France don’t think about skiing.
+Most people when they visit Paris don’t think about skiing in France.
 They think about cheese and baguettes and the Eiffel Tower.
 But France has way more to offer than that, folks.
 For instance, you could be eating that cheese and baguette at some of the best ski resorts in France and the world.

 This has the added benefit of then letting you burn off some of that cheese with a fun-filled day of ski!